FlorinDorneanu/biotop-aquascaping/README.md

 ### Imagery

-The images chosen for the "Services" page were taken from [this website](https://aquascapinglove.com/learn-aquascaping/aquascaping-styles/) to showcase exactly what every type of decorated aquarium could look like for the users to get not only readble information but also a visual example.
+The images chosen for the Services page were taken from [this website](https://aquascapinglove.com/learn-aquascaping/aquascaping-styles/) to showcase exactly what every type of decorated aquarium could look like for the users to get not only readble information but also a visual example.
 The background image(banner image) was taken from [Envato](https://elements.envato.com/photos/) and it was chosen for the nice contrast and to to keep up with the theme of the website.

 ### Typography

 For fonts, https://fonts.google.com/ has been used.
 For headings, "Source Sans Pro" has been chosen and for the content, "Poppins" font was chosen because it goes perfectly with the "Source Sans Pro" font and it gives the website a modern and playful vibe.
-Letter spacing was increased in some places to make the text more defined and to stand out.
+Letter spacing was increased on big screens to make the text more defined and to stand out.

 This code was imported at the top of the style.css file:
 ```